testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 _Long-term data storage_

-1. As streaming data is processed, refined, and scored, all of the transactions need to be persisted to long-term storage for analysis, model training and validation, and reporting.
+1. As incoming data is processed, refined, and scored, all of the transactions need to be persisted to long-term storage for analysis, model training and validation, and reporting.
 This storage needs to handle long-term growth, be fast enough to rapidly ingest new data while simultaneously handling reads against the same data set without interference, and act as a reliable data source for dashboards and reports.
 Which is your recommended long-term data storage solution, keeping in mind its role within your selected data pipeline processing platform?

-2. How do you ensure your data is continuously optimized within your chosen long-term data storage solution, given the requirements to store inserts and updates while avoiding generating very small, un-optimized files?
+2. How do you ensure your data is continuously optimized within your chosen long-term data storage solution, given the requirements to store inserts, updates, and deletes while avoiding generating very small, un-optimized files?

 3. Woodgrove Bank wants to retain all raw data (bronze), then parse that data into query tables (silver) which can be joined with dimension tables, such as account information.
 They also would like to have summary tables (gold) containing business-level aggregates used for their dashboards and reports.
 How would you support these requirements in your long-term storage solution?